 - 1 red bell pepper – removed and chopped

-Drain and rinse the beans and put them in a medium sauce pan and cover with water.
+- Drain and rinse the beans and put them in a medium sauce pan and cover with water.
 Bring to a boil at high heat, once the water is boiling reduce the heat to simmer.
-Add 1 tablespoon of chili powder, 1 teaspoon cumin, turmeric, and ground pepper and stir well to combine.
+Add 1 tablespoon of chili powder, 1 teaspoon cumin, 1 teaspoon smoked paprika, and ground pepper to taste and stir well to combine.
 Simmer for 20 minutes, stirring occasionally.
-Stir in the sea salt at the end.
+Stir in the salt to taste at the end.

-In a large skillet with a lid, heat the oil, or, 2 tablespoons of vegetable broth if you don’t cook with oil, on medium heat.
-When the oil/broth is hot, add the onion and bell pepper and sauté until tender.
-Pour the 1 and ½ cups of vegetable broth over the vegetables and bring to a boil.
+- In a large skillet with a lid, heat the oil, or, 2 tablespoons of vegetable broth if you don’t cook with oil, on medium heat.
+When the oil/broth is hot, add the onion, bell pepper, and jalapeno and sauté until tender, approximately 5 to 7 minutes.
+Stir frequently.
+Pour the 1 and ½ cups of vegetable broth (or water if you're not using broth) over the vegetables and bring to a boil.
 When the broth is boiling stir in the rice, cover, and reduce the heat to simmer for the amount of time directed on the package.
 Usually 20 minutes.

-When the rice is done, remove the lid, add the spinach, and put the lid back on.
+- When the rice is done, remove the lid, add the spinach and cilantro and squeeze the whole lime over the rice and beans and stir to combine.
+Put the lid back on.
 Let sit for 5 minutes.

-Use a slotted spoon (to avoid adding extra water) to add the beans to the vegetables and rice, sprinkle on the remaining teaspoon of chili powder and ½ teaspoon of cumin, and grind more sea salt and black pepper on top if desired.
+- Use a slotted spoon (to avoid adding extra water) to add the beans to the vegetables and rice, sprinkle on the remaining teaspoon of chili powder and ½ teaspoon of cumin, and grind more sea salt and black pepper on top if desired.
 Fold the beans and spices into the rice and veggies until well combined.
-Serve with fresh cilantro and lime wedges.
+Serve with fresh cilantro, sliced avocado, and tomato slices.